Cancer Research UK logo.

 Combining radiotherapy with cancer drugs

 Chemotherapy can be given before, during or after a course of radiotherapy.
-Chemotherapy and radiotherapy given together is called chemoradiotherapy or chemoradiation.
+Chemotherapy and radiotherapy given together is called chemoradiotherapy.

-Sometimes radiotherapy needs to be given at a certain time before or following chemotherapy.
-This is often the case if you are taking part in a clinical trial.
+Sometimes radiotherapy needs to be given at a certain time before or after chemotherapy.
+This often happens if you are taking part in a clinical trial.

-Targeted cancer drugs can also be combined with radiotherapy to treat some types of cancer.
+Targeted cancer drugs can be given with radiotherapy to treat some types of cancer.

 Total body irradiation (TBI)

-Total body irradiation (TBI) is a type of radiotherapy sometimes given to people having a stem cell (or bone marrow) transplant, for example for some types of leukaemia or lymphoma.
+Total body irradiation (TBI) is another type of radiotherapy.
+It is sometimes given to people having a stem cell or bone marrow transplant.
+This is usually for some types of leukaemia or lymphoma.

-You have radiation to the whole body combined with chemotherapy.
+You have radiation to the whole body with chemotherapy.
 The treatment destroys the bone marrow cells.

 You then have new stem cells put into your bloodstream.
 The stem cells are either your own or from someone else (a donor).